2007 Pontiac Grand Prix

 The Driver Information Center with its four-line read-out is just to the right and above your fist in a console canted slightly toward you.
 Below an organized cluster of white icons on simple black buttons and dials keep the driver tuned in, warm or cool, etc. Pleasing to look at and nothing bewildering.

-As comfortable as the seating, as pleasant to look at and feel as the interior is, what is really special is its functionality and flexibility.
-Not only do the back seats fold down in pairs or singly (with a 60/40 split) to effectively increase cargo capacity, the back of the front passenger seat folds forward (on GT and GTP), table flat.
+The cabin is comfortable and pleasant to look at, but what is really special is its functionality and flexibility.
+Not only do the back seats fold down in pairs or singly (with a 60/40 split) to effectively increase cargo capacity, the back of the front passenger seat folds forward on GXP (optional on base and GT), table flat.

-All this flat and nearly flat space can be accessed through the trunk (with a particularly low lift-over height.)
+All this flat and nearly flat space can be accessed through the trunk, which benefits from a particularly low lift-over height.
 Thus it's easy to fold the appropriate seats and load long objects into the vehicle: a roll of carpet or a ladder or skis or Italian market umbrellas.
 You can close the trunk door on anything up to nine feet long, like a rigged fly rod, for example.
 That trunk opening besides being lower is also about ten inches wider.
 Boxed bikes anyone?

 With the rear seat up and five people on board, the trunk still holds 16 cubic feet of whatever those folks need to carry.

 Lots of interior toting room is worthless if you can't get the objects you are toting through the holes in the vehicle.
 In shopping mall parking lots anywhere in the country you'll find cartons that once held TVs, microwave ovens, computer components and barbecues.
 The products had to be stripped of their packing to manipulate them through car doors.
-Cognizant of that problem, Grand Prix designers played dentist: “Open wider, please.”
-And now the doors swing out 82 degrees, improving ingress and egress for people and stuff.
+Cognizant of that problem, Grand Prix engineers redesigned the doors to swing out 82 degrees, improving ingress and egress for people and stuff.

-If memory serves, the Pontiac Grand Prix has always been fun to drive, and this latest rendition is a most gratifying performer.
+The Pontiac Grand Prix has always been fun to drive, and this latest rendition is a gratifying performer.

 The ideal touring car makes itself transparent to the driver.
 The driving experience is noticeable, not the vehicle providing that experience.
-Anyone test-driving such a car has to consciously force attention through to the vehicle instead of simply enjoying the ease of motion, the willingness of the engine, the responsiveness of the brakes.
-The testing driver has to notice what the designers have worked to make seamless.
-I made myself notice and allowed myself to enjoy.
+Anyone test-driving such a car has to consciously force their attention through to the vehicle instead of simply enjoying the ease of motion, the willingness of the engine, the responsiveness of the brakes.
+The driver has to look for those aspects of the car that its designers have worked to make seamless.
+We paid attention to those details and allowed ourselves to enjoy the experience.

-Usually when power even approaching 200 horsepower is put through the same wheels that steer the car (i.e., the front wheels) a phenomenon known as torque steer ensues.
-This is that disconcerting tug at the steering wheel under rapid acceleration.
+Usually when even 200 horsepower is put through the front wheels of a front-wheel-drive car a phenomenon known as torque steer ensues.
+Torque steer is felt as a disconcerting tug at the steering wheel under rapid acceleration.
 It's like the front wheels are in a race with each other.
-Happily, there's little to no torque steer in the Grand Prix.
+So it's impressive that there's so little torque steer in the Grand Prix, even when putting 303 ponies to the pavement.
 Pull away smoothly with the right foot down hard and the Grand Prix is as stable as an Acura.
+Keep your foot to the floor, and the V8 keeps pulling.
+The front-wheel drive makes you feel like you're being pulled instead of propelled forward like you would in a rear-drive car.
+It's fun but we think V8s are best balanced with rear-wheel drive.
+The V6s are better balanced to the front-drive layout of the Grand Prix.

-The four-speed automatic transmission shifts in smooth increments.
+The four-speed automatic transmission shifts in smooth increments, but downshifts can deliver a notable kick when stomping the throttle in the GXP.
 An electronic traction control system (ETC) has a speed-based response mechanism meaning that the car is tractable around town without goosey overreaction, but answers the call for power instantly at highway speeds.
+It should be noted, however, that the Grand Prix is equipped with a four-speed automatic while the latest designs use six-speed automatics.

 |Model Line Overview|